mvolkmann/htmx-offline/README.md

 This precludes the use of TypeScript.
 However, we can still get type checking by using JSDoc comments.

-This application serves as a good example of the JSDoc approach to type checking.
 Type issues are flagged in code editors like VS Code.

 Type errors can be reported by running the command `tsx --noEmit`.
 The `package.json` file defines the script "check" which can be run by entering `bun check`.

-Some of the types used in this application are defined in `public/types.d.ts`.
+Some of the types used in this application are defined in the file `public/types.d.ts`.

 There are several places in the code that require type casting.
 A JSDoc typecast always has the form